 - Interest rate risk: Changes in a country’s interest rate will have an impact on its exchange rate.
 As interest rates change, forex markets can swing drastically.

 - Country risk: When you’re trading forex you’ll need to understand the stability of the underlying countries whose currencies you’re investing in.
-Understanding the financial system of a country including the role of central banks and whether its currency is pegged to another country’s such as the U.S. dollar.
+Understanding the financial system of a country is paramount, including the role of central banks and whether its currency is pegged to another country’s such as the U.S. dollar.
 All these factors can impact forex markets.

 - Counterparty risk: Counterparty risk refers to the risk that the party on the other side of a transaction fails to perform their side of the deal.
-This could come into play during extremely volatile markets if a market maker were to become insolvent and unable to honor their obligations.
+This could come into play during extremely volatile markets if a market maker were to become insolvent and unable to honor its obligations.

 Forex trading strategies

 Forex trading is fairly simple in concept, but that doesn’t mean you’ll make money trading currencies.
 If you’re just starting out, make sure to tread carefully and understand the trades you’re placing and how they can go wrong.

 You can trade forex at some of the same online brokers that offer stock trading, but it may be worthwhile to work with a top forex dealer instead.
 Here are some strategies for beginners and more experienced traders.